The Local Church(es) of Wilmington

 Let us personify the state for a moment in considering its view toward the church and discover, perhaps, another way of viewing the posture the churches of God ought to assume.
 The state is as a man who wants to control the church for his own purposes of philanthropy toward his citizens and self-preservation of the nation and his power.
 He gladly gives the church a tax-exemption as long as it declines to talk bad about him and does nice things in the land to promote the general welfare of his domain.
 No criticism; no rebellion; no talk of another legal system in this world above his own.
 Ethics in the Realm are his affair.
 The church may do as it likes in its own building, but laws in the Realm are his right and responsibility alone.
 He will listen to the people, but the church may not speak to him or lobby him as a people united nor may it disturb the Realm by propagating its opinions to the rest of the land.

 Such, one might aver as I do, is the condition of the churches of God vis-à-vis the State.
 They have forsaken the duty to be the “Pillar of Truth” (1 Tim.
 3:15) in their environment.
 Many have neglected their duty to address the state with the demands of justice.
 They have failed to fulfill their role as a prophet to the state.
 The church is the proper source for ethics and law and morality for the world.
-It has and must declares the Truth, the very Law of God and is, by its own duty and vocation, responsible to communicate that truth to the government and the world, just as it has the duty to communicate the truth of the Gospel to the sinner in need of personal redemption.
+It has and must declare the Truth, the very Law of God, and is, by its own duty and vocation, responsible to communicate that Truth to the government and the world, just as it has the duty to communicate the Truth of the Gospel to the sinner in need of personal redemption.

 It was Father Michael Holloran of Columbkille who came closest to expressing these truths in answering the question about “what people are looking for.”
 He said, simply: truth, worship, and community.
 Simple.